 Leaves of Absence and Withdrawals

 Balancing academic, personal, and professional responsibilities can be a significant undertaking.
 Circumstances both good and bad can arise that are outside of a student's control and that may impact academic performance and/or progress.
 In such cases, taking a leave of absence or withdrawing from a semester can have a salutary effect.
-Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors and submit a leave of absence form or withdrawal form.
+Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors and submit a leave of absence / withdrawal form.
 Failure to do so in a timely fashion can have financial as well as academic consequences.

 Depending on the date of a student's withdrawal, loan funds already received by the student may need to be returned to the lender.
 Federal grant awards such as the FSEOG, Pell Grant, and GS scholarships may also be decreased.
 Students who withdraw should contact the GS Office of Educational Financing for more information about possible required adjustments to their federal and/or institutional aid, or if they have questions about their student account.